geropellicer/DjangoReact/README.md

 # Production

+1) Go to the settings file of the backend (backend/admin/admin/settings.py) and comment lines 91 to 96.
+Then uncomment lines 98 to 107.

-1) npm run build
+2) npm run build

-2) copy build folder to nginx folder
+3) copy build folder to nginx folder

-3) rename from build to frontend
+4) rename from build to frontend

-4) inside production folder
+5) inside production folder

-5) docker-compose -f docker-compose-prod.yml up -d --build
+6) docker-compose -f docker-compose-prod.yml up -d --build

-6) Enter to the production_web container with bash (docker container exec -it <id of the container> bash) and create a superuser.
+7) Enter to the production_web container with bash (docker container exec -it <id of the container> bash) and create a superuser.

-7) Visit localhost and you should be able to login with the user you just created
+8) Visit localhost and you should be able to login with the user you just created

 (If fails check running container with "docker container ls".
 If web is missing, try with docker-compose -f docker-compose-prod.yml down and then repeat step 5.
 If keeps failing, remove -d parameter and debug.)